awslabs/aws-crt-builder/README.md

     "test_steps": [
         "some command or action to run"
     ],

     // These will be built before my-project, and transitive dependencies will be followed.
-    "dependencies": [
+Alias: upstream "dependencies": [
         {
             "name": "my-lib",
             "revision": "branch-or-commit-sha"
         }
     ],
-    // These will be built when a downstream build is requested "consumers": [
+    // These will be built when a downstream build is requested.
+Alias: downstream "consumers": [
         {
             "name": "my-downstream-project"